mdseege/RepData_PeerAssessment1/PA1_template.md

 ## Are there differences in activity patterns between weekdays and weekends?
-Here is a time series plot of the average number of steps taken faceted by weekday or weekend
+Here is a time series plot of the average number of steps taken faceted by weekday or weekend.

 ```r
 #this is the calculation for the total number of steps taken per day with zeros instead of NA.